Japanese Patterns of Design

 Best Tokyo Food Tour 2017: Where Real Japanese Go

 We returned to Japan after two years of absence which is long enough for us to long for our families and friends.
-But we have to admit what we’ve been missing the most, the food.
+But we must admit what we’ve been missing the most, the food.
 We will share only the best restaurants in Tokyo.

 Best Tokyo Food: Where Real Japanese Go to Eat